Find your Why

 Day Four was a day of relief for me.
 I found that by doing more than I was asked on Day Three that this day was less challenging.
 In fact, it made the goal setting templates make more sense.

-Looking back, it would have been helpful to just jot down the goals and then pursue the bottom other sections on their appropriate day.
-Although, it happened to me this way, this time for a reason.
+Looking back, it would have been helpful to just jot down the goals and then complete the bottom section on the appropriate day.
+Although, it happened to me this way for a reason.

 Now that some time has passed, and we are now in the 2nd week of January, I went through this lesson again.
-I recognized that with some of my goals I was in the “messy middle” and forgetting the motivation that prompted me in the first place.
+I recognized that with some of my goals I was in the “messy middle.”
+I had forgotten the motivation that prompted me in the first place.